JoGorska/hotel-booking/README.md

 ## Further developement the website

+1. Change database
+    The system of saving data that I have introduced inputs new column each time a new user is registered.
+This makes the spreadsheet really big.
+    I have prepared the spreadsheet to accomodate booking untill 26/05/2024.
+Any further booking would requre manualy extending the spreadsheet to add more rows and more dates.
+    Each booking should be registered as a new row with email, date, room as the columns and have unique refference number.
+This way user could easily reffer to this particular booking, cancel it or change it.

+??? check if implemented
 Next important feature that needs to be developed is the "print" option
 - to display user's booking
 - to display available dates in particular room
+- change database -

 ## User stories

+I want to be able to add a new booking.
+I want to be able to change my booking.
+I want to be able to cancel my booking.
+I would like the program to recognize my email as a returning customer.

 ## Technologies used
 - Code Institute template with HTML and CSS
 - Python
+- google sheets
 - Libraries:
     * gsptread
     * re